arcticoder/lqg-anec-framework/docs/technical-documentation.md

 - k^μ is the null tangent vector to the geodesic
 - λ is an affine parameter along the geodesic

-ANEC violations (negative integrals) are crucial for exotic phenomena like warp drives and traversable wormholes.
+ANEC violations (negative integrals) have been discussed as an ingredient in some theoretical constructions for exotic phenomena such as warp drives and traversable wormholes.
+Whether such violations can be realized in physically relevant regimes depends sensitively on model choices, parameter values, and uncertainty in numerical approximations; the results presented here are not a demonstration of practical engineering feasibility.

 ### Loop Quantum Gravity Framework